 Scheduling an appointment with a periodontist preemptively can be very beneficial.
 Periodontal disease is usually painless and can remain undetected for some time without the proper assessment.
 Taking initiative when it comes to your oral health is very important.

 Knowing the signs of gum disease is just as important as knowing when to visit a periodontist.
 Gum disease is very treatable and taking the steps quickly enough can make a big difference in your oral health.
-If you have any concerns or want to schedule an appointment, contact our periodontal office today for more information.
+If you have any concerns or want to schedule an appointment, contact our periodontist office in Orlando, FL today for more information.